Darron Gibson

-Darron Thomas Daniel Gibson (born 25 October 1987) is an Irish professional footballer who last played as a midfielder for League Two club Salford City, and formerly for the Republic of Ireland national team.
+Darron Thomas Daniel Gibson (born 25 October 1987) is an Irish former professional footballer who played as a midfielder.
+He played for the Republic of Ireland national team.

 Born in Derry, Northern Ireland, he began his club career with Institute before joining Manchester United, for whom he made his professional debut in 2005.
-After loans with Belgium's Royal Antwerp and the Championship's Wolverhampton Wanderers, he won two League Cups, a Premier League title and the FIFA Club World Cup for United, totalling 60 games and 10 goals.
-In January 2012, he joined Everton for an undisclosed fee, where his appearances were limited from 2013 due to injury.
+After loans with Belgium's Royal Antwerp and the Championship's Wolverhampton Wanderers, he spent several seasons as part of the Manchester United team, where he scored 10 goals in 60 games and won a Premier League title, two League Cups and a FIFA Club World Cup.
+In January 2012, Gibson joined Everton for an undisclosed fee, where his appearances were limited from 2013 due to injury.
 He signed for Sunderland in January 2017, and left by mutual consent in March 2018.
-At the end of his professional career, he had spells with Wigan Athletic and Salford City, and appeared for Wythenshawe Amateurs in 2022.
+At the end of his professional career, he had spells with Wigan Athletic and Salford City.

 In 2007, Gibson was at the centre of a dispute between the Football Association of Ireland (FAI) and the Irish Football Association (IFA), after he opted to play for the Republic of Ireland instead of Northern Ireland.
 The issue was referred to FIFA and was discussed in the Northern Ireland Assembly.
 The issue was settled in 2010 when it was declared that Northern Ireland-born people are entitled to play for either the Republic or Northern Ireland.
 Gibson represented the Republic of Ireland at UEFA Euro 2012.